 To get a good, crisp, well-charred undercarriage on a pizza, you need to have some means of transferring it to a blazing-hot surface (like a pizza stone or a grill) without any intervening pan.
 The best way to do this is with a peel—the long handled tool with a flat paddle on the end that pizzaioli use to deposit and retrieve pies from hot ovens.

-Most professionals use extremely long (think 40 inches or more) peels with heavy-duty, rounded metal heads to poke their pies at a safe distance from the mouths of their 1,000°F wood-burning, fire-belching ovens.
-But what about the rest of us?
-The home cooks for whom pizza is not a lifestyle, but who still enjoy hosting the occasional pizza party?
+Most professionals use long, heavy-duty, rounded metal heads to poke their pies at a safe distance from the mouths of their 1,000°F ovens.
+But what about us home cooks?
 Which pizza peel works best for the home oven or grill?

 Professional peels generally have a rounded head, and with good reason: a professional has to be able to work with pizzas in all corners of a large oven, all from a single small doorway.
 A square-headed peel makes it much more difficult to maneuver pies at the sides of the oven because of the angle of insertion.
 So for them, a peel that's symmetric no matter what angle it's inserted (I.E. round) is a necessity.

 A home cook, on the other hand, works in a single small oven or a grill.
 You only ever have to attack your pizza head-on.
 For that reason, a square-headed peel makes the business of inserting and retrieving much easier.
 Square it is.